Anderson's Blockhouse |

 Clinchport: Stock Creek Fort (1777 - 1780), a state militia fort located on Stock Creek.

 Gate City: Elisha Faris' Station (1782 - 1791), a settlers' fortified house and tavern on the Wilderness Road.
-Destroyed by Indians.
+Attacked and destroyed by Cherokee Indians (August 1791), killing Faris and several others.
 Also spelled Ferris.
+Exact location undetermined.

 near Weber City: Capt.
-John Anderson's Blockhouse (1775 ?, 1780's), a two-story loopholed settlers' blockhouse on the Wilderness Road, built before 1782, possibly as early as 1775.
+John Anderson's Blockhouse (1775 ? - 1790's), a two-story loopholed settlers' blockhouse on the Wilderness Road, built before 1778, possibly as early as 1775.
 Destroyed by fire in 1876.
 Located on the North Fork Holston River in Carter's Valley about four miles southeast of Moccasin Gap.
-A small monument marks the spot on Rt.
-606 (Smith Hollow Road) about 200 feet off Rt.
+A small monument marks the spot on County Rt.
+606 (Smith Hollow Road) about 200 feet off County Rt.
 704 (East Carter Valley Road).
+A replica blockhouse was built in 2003 at Natural Tunnel State Park.

 Lee County: